vault27/Foundation/dc.md

 ## Overlay
+- General structure: Transport headers (Underlay) | Tunnel Encapsulation (Overlay) | Tenant Data
 - The overlay network virtualizes the underlying physical infrastructure by creating logical networks over the physical underlay network
+- It is a logical/virtual tunnel
+- It can be based on Service Label (MPLS) or VNI (VxLAN)
 - It provies network virtualization, segmentation, stretched Ethernet segments, workload mobility, and other services
 - Network based: high requirements for MAC table on ToR switches
 - Host based: high load on host, open source, host has to support technology

+### MPLS types of Overlay
+- MPLSoMPLS: This data plane encapsulation employs an MPLS aware underlay.
+The label stack is comprosed of the inner service MPLS label and outer transport MPLS label
+- MPLSoGRE: Useful when the transit devices are not MPLS aware.
+Inner service MPLS label is encapsulated in GRE and transported over a physical IP infrastructure.
+Load balancing capabilities are limited since network device implementations need to understand GRE key field being used in a load-balancing context
+- MPLSoUDP: Similar to MPLSoGRE, this is an IP based encapsulation for MPLS packets that uses a UDP header instead.
+Most existing routers in IP networks are already capable of distributing IP traffic over ECMP and/or LAG, based on the hash of the five-tuple of UDP and TCP packets (therefore, source IP address, destination IP address, source port, destination port, and protocol).
+By encapsulating the MPLS packets into an UDP tunnel and using the source port of the UDP header as an entropy field (hash of the payload), the existing load-balancing capability can be leveraged to provide fine-grained ECMP load balancing of MPLS traffic over IP underlay networks

 ## Naming devices
 Type(Leaf/Spine) - Number - Rack number - Pod number - DC number